LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 Any logic we add to a template occurs inside the tags, which preserves the ability to open the file and display it correctly.
-This helps us as we develop the framework for presenting data on the screen.
+This helps us as we consider the best layout for presenting data on the screen.

 Thymeleaf Dependency
 ---------------------

-In this chapter, you will construct a small practice project to help you learn how to implement Thymeleaf templates.
+In this chapter, you will construct some small practice projects to help you learn how to implement Thymeleaf templates.
 To use the library, however, you need to provide IntelliJ with some information to make the IDE recognize Thymeleaf syntax and commands.
 You need to include in the proper *dependencies*, and there are two common ways to accomplish this.

 During Setup for a New Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^